Millardiang/SunSynk-JSON/README.md

 # Sunsynk Data Fetcher

 This project provides Python scripts for retrieving data from a **Sunsynk solar inverter** using the Sunsynk Cloud API.
 It can output results as JSON and plain text files, and optionally publish data to an MQTT broker.

+Please note that this code is only compatible with SunSynk inverters which use the Region 2 API.

 ---